Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Applications

-\textbf{Application: conditioned first passage.} First passage times, defined here as the first time a process $x(t)$ exceeds a boundary $d$, are of broad importance \cite{redner01}.
+First-passage times, defined here as the first time a process $x(t)$ exceeds a boundary $d$, are of broad importance \cite{redner01}.
 They are especially interesting for Lévy processes due to the universal Sparre Andersen scaling \cite{zumofen95,chechkin03,klafter11}, where the tail of the first-passage-time distribution is $\alpha$-independent.
 However, as we have seen, conditioned Lévy bridges have a particularly sensitive transition as $\alpha\longrightarrow 2$, a pattern that continues for first-passage times.

-An intuitive picture of the conditioned first-passage time follows from the qualitative appearance of the sample paths for $L=1.5L_c$ in Fig.~\ref{fig:bridges}.
-A long jump is consistently present among the paths, but not at any particular time.
+An intuitive picture of the conditioned first-passage time follows from the qualitative appearance of the sample paths for $L=1.5L_{\mathrm{b}}$ in Fig.~\ref{fig:bridges}.
+A dominant jump is consistently present among the paths, but not at any particular time.
 This can be regarded as an outcome of recursively sampling the midpoint density (\ref{levybridgemiddensity}).
-For $L\gg L_\mathrm{b}$, a large jump likely persists under sampling iterations, but due to the symmetry of the midstep distribution, the jump is equally likely to be associated with any time subinterval.
-Since the first-passage time is likely due to the long jump, the first-passage time should be uniformly distributed.
-Fig.~\ref{fig:fpts} confirms this intuition with simulations of the first passage density \footnote{Simulations averaged $10^7$ paths, with $\Delta t=2^{-14}T$.}.
+For $L\gg L_\mathrm{b}$, a large step likely persists under sampling iterations, but due to the symmetry of the midstep distribution, the large step is equally likely to be associated with any time subinterval.
+Since the first-passage time is likely due to the dominant jump, the first-passage time should be uniformly distributed.
+Figure~\ref{fig:fpts} confirms this intuition with simulations of the first passage density \footnote{Simulations averaged $10^7$ paths, with $\Delta t=2^{-14}T$.}.
 For $L=2L_\mathrm{b}$ the first passage density is indeed uniform.
 A small change from $\alpha=1.99999$ to the Gaussian case yields a remarkably different distribution: approximately Gaussian, centered at $t\approx T/2$.
-The Gaussian result follows intuitively from the bridge representation (\ref{WB}), since the most likely bridges in this regime are concentrated around the ballistic path to the endpoint.
+The Gaussian result follows intuitively from Eq.~(\ref{WB}), since the most likely bridges in this regime are concentrated around the ballistic path to the endpoint.

-For a smaller overall jump ($L=0.1L_\mathrm{b}$), there is a closer match in the first passage time density between the $\alpha=1.99999$ and Gaussian cases.
+For a smaller overall displacement ($L=0.1L_\mathrm{b}$), the first-passage-time densities in the $\alpha=1.99999$ and Gaussian cases match closely.
 This is consistent with the observation that for $L\ll L_\mathrm{b}$, the conditioned Lévy bridges are qualitatively similar to Brownian bridges.
-Nevertheless, the rare but important long jumps generate remarkably non-Gaussian behavior, even very close to the Gaussian limit.
+Nevertheless, the rare but important extreme jumps generate remarkably non-Gaussian behavior, even close to the Gaussian limit.